|This website focuses on defining culture, how some cultures are marginalized, privilege, and remarkable

 students identified as learning disabled

 Extending people first language beyond disability to express that we care about all people's individual differences

 and dignity, while communicating respect for their heritage, culture, language, and membership in a group:

 people who are Hispanic/Latino/Latina

 people who are Asian

 students for whom English is a second language | students who are English language learners

 students who identify as gay, lesbian, bisexual, or transgender

-This course is subtitled "Equity, Inclusion, and Social Justice" because these three goals of culturally responsive
+This website is subtitled "Equity, Inclusion, and Social Justice" because these three goals of culturally responsive

 teaching guide our work to create genuine communities of learners.